noa/nicknames_old/README.md

 $ make -j `grep -c ^processor /proc/cpuinfo`
 ```

-To add the resulting executable `nname` to your path, run
+Add the resulting executable `nname` to your path:

 ``` shell
 export PATH=$PATH:`pwd`/build/src/cli
 ```

 or move `nname` to a location already on the path.
-Then check you can
+Check you can
 run it:

 ``` shell